Precision in the treatment of skin cancer

 Mohs surgery is indicated for:

-- Squamous cell carcinoma (or squamous cell);
+- Squamous cell (or squamous cell) carcinomas;

-- And some other rare skin tumours.
+- And some rarer skin tumours.

 17, March 2021